Skip to Content

 The severity can vary and what most owners notice is limping, hind-end lameness, and decreased activity.

-Joint supplements can help some puppies slow down the progress of dysplasia, but finding a breeder who tests for this is key.
+Joint supplements can help some puppies in a preventative way but dysplasia is irreversible.
+So finding a breeder who tests for this is key.

 The extra weight puts extra pressure on the ligaments and the tendons so they are more vulnerable.